 \subsection{SNIa Pantheon sample and the Plank 2018 CMB angular power spectra}

 For SNIa data, the Pantheon sample is the combination of SNe Ia from the Pan-STARRS1 (PS1), the Sloan Digital Sky Survey (SDSS), SNLS, and various low-z and Hubble Space Telescope samples.
 The Panoramic Survey Telescope $\&$ Rapid Response System (Pan-STARRS or PS1) is a wide-field imaging facility built by the University of Hawaii's Institute for Astronomy, which is used for a variety of scientific studies from the nearby to the very distant Universe, and it has provided 279 SNe Ia for Pantheon sample \cite{Scolnic}.
-The Supernova Legacy Survey Program detected approximately 2000 high-redshift Supernovae between 2003 and 2008, and Pantheon sample contains about 236 SNe Ia based on the first three years of data, which can be used to investigate the expansion history of the universe, and improve the constraint of cosmological parameters, as well as dark energy study \cite{Conley}.
+The Supernova Legacy Survey Program detected approximately 2000 high-redshift Supernovae between 2003 and 2008, and the Pantheon sample contains about 236 SNe Ia based on the first three years of data, which can be used to investigate the expansion history of the universe, and improve the constraint of cosmological parameters, as well as dark energy study \cite{Conley}.

-In 2014 SDSS Survey released a large catalogue which contains light curves, spectra, classifications, and ancillary data of 10,258 variable and transient sources\cite{Gunn1998,York,Gunn2006,Sako2007,Betoule,Sako2014}.
-The release generated the largest sample of supernova candidates, and 500 of sample have been confirmed as SNe Ia by the spectroscopic follow-up.
-335 SNe Ia in Pantheon sample are taken from this spectroscopic sample.
-The rest of Pantheon sample are from the CfA$1-4$, CSP, and Hubble Space Telescope (HST) SN surveys \cite{Conley}.
+In 2014 SDSS Survey released a large catalog which contains light curves, spectra, classifications, and ancillary data of 10,258 variable and transient sources\cite{Gunn1998, York, Gunn2006, Sako2007, Betoule, Sako2014}.
+The release generated the largest sample of supernova candidates, and 500 samples have been confirmed as SNe Ia by the spectroscopic follow-up.
+335 SNe Ia in the Pantheon sample is taken from this spectroscopic sample.
+The rest of the Pantheon sample are from the CfA$1-4$, CSP, and Hubble Space Telescope (HST) SN surveys \cite{Conley}.
 This extended sample of 1048 SNe Ia is called the Pantheon sample.

 The Planck 2018 CMB angular power spectra data is based on observations obtained with Planck (http://www.esa.int/Planck), an ESA science mission with instruments and contributions directly funded by ESA Member States, NASA, and Canada.